-Column A Column B Column C Grant/Award Type and Transaction Taking Place in Your Stock Plan Cost Basis Shown on Form 1099-B How to Adjust Cost Basis for Form 8949 and Account (Include this amount in the amount reported in column (e) on Part I or Part II of Form 8949 and Schedule D of Form 1040) Schedule D (Include this amount in the amount reported in column (g) on Part I or Part II of Form 8949 and Schedule D of Form 1040) Restricted Stock and Performance Stock V Where Grant Price = \$0.00 Sell-to-Cover (STC)/Sell-All-Shares (SAS) at the time the shares vest \$0 Fair Market Value (FMV) at Vest: (Number of shares solo x FMV at vest) + Fees to Acquire Shares Sell long shares post-vest \$0 FMV at Vest: (Number of shares sold x FMV) + Fees to Acquire Shares Incentive Stock Options Qualifying Disposition Grant Price: (Number of shares sold x Grant Price) + Fees to Acquire Shares Not Applicable Disqualifying Disposition Grant Price: Lesser of: (Number of shares sold x Grant Price) + Fees to Acquire Shares The spread between the grant price and the FMV on exercise date multiplied by the number of shares sold; or The actual gain (amount realized on the sale less the aggregate grant price).
-Nonqualified Stock Options (Cashless Ex ercise or Same Day Sale, Sell to Cover) Cashless Exercise or Same day Sale Grant Price: (Number of shares sold x Grant Price) + Fees to Acquire Shares Calculate the difference between the FMV at exercise and the Grant Price multiplied by the number of shares sold.
+Column A Column B Column C Grant/Award Type and Transaction Taking Place in Your Stock Plan Account Cost Basis Shown on Form 1099-B (Include this amount in the amount reported in column (e) on Part I or Part II of Form 8949 and Schedule D of Form 1040) How to Adjust Cost Basis for Form 8949 and Schedule I (Include this amount in the amount reported in column (g) on Part I or Part II of Form 8949 and Schedule D of Form 1040) Restricted Stock Where Grant Price = \$ 0.00 and Performance Stock Sell-to-Cover (STC)/Sell-All-Shares (SAS) at the time the shares vest Fair Market Value (FMV) at Vest: (Number of shares sold x FMV at Vest) + Fees to Acquire Shares Not Applicable Sell long shares post-vest FMV at Vest: (Number of shares sold x FMV at Vest) + Fees to Acquire Shares Not Applicable Incentive Stock Options Qualifying Disposition Grant Price: (Number of shares sold x Grant Price) + Fees to Acquire Shares Not Applicable Disqualifying Disposition Grant Price: (Number of shares sold x Grant Price) + Lesser of: 1.
+The spread between the grant price and the Fees to Acquire Shares FMV on exercise date; or 2.
+The actual gain (amount realized on the sale less the aggregate grant price).
+Nonqualified Stock Options (Cashless s Exercise or Same Day Sale/STC) less the aggregate grant price).
+Cashless Exercise or Same Day Sale Grant Price: (Number of shares sold x Grant Price) + Fees to Acquire Shares Calculate the difference between the FMV at exercise and the Grant Price multiplied by the number of shares sold.
 Sell to Cover (STC) Grant Price: (Number of shares sold x Grant Price) + Fees to Acquire Shares Calculate the difference between the FMV at exercise and the Grant Price multiplied by the number of shares sold.
-Employee Stock Purchase Plan Qualifying Disposition (§ 423 Plan) Purchase Price: Lesser of: (Number of shares sold x Purchase Price) + Fees to Acquire Shares The Grant Date FMV multiplied by Discount Percent, multiplied by the number of shares sold; or The sales price per share minus the Purchase price paid per share, multiplied by the number of shares (or total gain).
-Disqualifying Disposition (§ 423 Plan) or sale of shares acquired under a non-§ 423 Plan with a discount Purchase Price: (Number of shares sold x Purchase Price) + Fees to Acquire Shares The spread between the purchase price and the FMV of the stock on the purchase date multiplied by the number of shares sold.
-Sale of shares acquired under a Nondiscounted Plan Purchase Price: (Number of shares sold x Purchase Price) + Fees to Acquire Shares Not Applicable Stock Settled SARs Sell to Cover (STC) Net Exercise and Remaining Shares Sold \$0 Number of shares sold multiplied by Exercise Date FMV + Fees to Acquire Shares
+Employee Stock Purchase Plan , , , , , , , , , , , , , , , , , , , , 33.4.
+Qualifying Disposition (§ 423 Plan) Purchase Price: (Number of shares sold x Purchase Price) + Fees to Acquire Shares Lesser of: 1.
+The Purchase Price per share minus the grant date FMV per share, multiplied by the number of shares sold; or 2.
+The sales price per share minus the Purchase Price per share, multiplied by the number of shares sold.
+Disqualifying Disposition (§ 423 Plan) or sale of shares acquired under a non-§ 423 Plan with a discount Purchase Price: (Number of shares sold x Purchase Price) + Fees to Acquire Shares The spread between the purchase price and the FMV of the stock on the purchase date.
+Sale of shares acquired under a Nondiscounted Plan Purchase Price: (Number of shares sold x Purchase Price) + Fees to Acquire Shares Not Applicable Stock Settled SARs Sell to Cover (STC) Net Exercise and Remaining Shares Sold Stock Appreciation: Number of shares sold x (Stock Appreciation) + Fees to Acquire Shares Not Applicable

-Assuming no Section 83(b) election was made.
-Assuming you did not make a payment in exchange for the restricted stock.
-If your company relies on IRS relief from Form 1099-B reporting for cashless exercise, you will not receive a Form 1099-B for your cashless exercise(s).
+- Assuming no Section 83(b) election was made. - Assuming you did not make a payment in exchange for the restricted stock. - f If your company relies on IRS relief from Form 1099-B reporting for cashless exercise, you will not receive a Form 1099-B for your cashless exercise(s).
 Your company will report your taxable income on your Form W-2.
 Please consult with your employer to determine if this exception applies to your specific situation.